lyxell/logifix/README.md

 # squarelog

 SquareLog automatically repairs SonarQube static analysis violations for Java.
-It is implemented in a high-performance Datalog dialect and is transpiled to fast multi-threaded C++ code.
+SquareLog is implemented in a high-performance Datalog dialect and is transpiled to fast multi-threaded C++ code.